Benefits for people with a learning disability and their carers

 You may be eligible for Carer’s Allowance if you are 16 or over and spend at least 35 hours a week or more for someone who is ill or disabled.
 You can get Carer’s Allowance if you are caring for someone who is in receipt of DLA or PIPs at the middle or highest rate for personal care.

 Contact a Family also have a downloadable Carer’s Allowance factsheet.

 Universal Credit is a new benefit for people aged between 16 and 64.

-Universal Credit will be introduced in Reading Borough in December 2017.
-New claims will start in December and January.
+Universal Credit was introduced in Reading Borough in December 2017.
+New claims started in December and January.
 People already claiming benefits will start to switch over to Universal Credit between February and April 2018.

 It can be paid to people who are out of work and to those who are in work.

 It is replacing most of the existing means-tested benefits for people of working age with a single monthly payment.